Weighted QMIX: Expanding Monotonic Value Function Factorisation for Deep Multi-Agent Reinforcement Learning: Weighted QMIX Operator

 \subsection{Weightings}

 The choice of weighting is crucial to ensure that WQMIX can overcome the limitations of QMIX.
 As shown in Section \ref{sec:tabular_qmix}, even if we have access to $Q^*$, if we use a uniform weighting then we can still end up with the wrong argmax after projection into the monotonic function space.
 We now consider two different weightings and show in Theorems \ref{th:critic_w} and \ref{th:hyst_w} that these choices of $w$ ensure that the $Q_{tot}$ returned from the projection has the correct argmax.
+The proofs of these theorems can be found in Appendix \ref{app:proofs}.
 For both weightings, let $\alpha \in (0,1]$ and consider the weighted projection of an arbitrary joint action value function $Q$.

 \paragraph{Idealised Central Weighting} The first weighting, which we call Idealised Central Weighting, is quite simple:

 To ensure that the weighted projection returns a $Q_{tot}$ with the correct argmax, we simply down-weight every suboptimal action.
 However, this weighting requires computing the maximum across the joint action space, which is often infeasible.
 In Section \ref{sec:deeprl} we discuss an approximation to this weighting in the deep RL setting.